kiwicom/orbit/packages/orbit-components/src/Accordion/README.md

 # Accordion

-To implement Accordion component into your project you'll need to the import at least the Accordion and the [AccordionSection](#Accordionsection):
+To implement Accordion component into your project you'll need to the import the Accordion and the [AccordionSection](#Accordionsection):

 ```jsx
 import Accordion, { AccordionSection } from "@kiwicom/orbit-components/lib/Accordion";